 For example, if your business is located in the San Francisco region, you could have called that Golden Gate Bridge image file:

 And for the alt tag, you could have used “San Francisco Golden Gate Bridge covered by fog” instead of “Golden Gate Bridge covered by fog”.

 If you are already optimizing your images for image search, you probably are doing so through alt tags and image file names.
-But you probably aren’t using the advance tactics such as using GEO location, rich snippets, or even modifying EXIF data.
+But you probably aren’t using the advance tactics such as using GEO location and rich snippets or even modifying EXIF data.

-A lot of those tactics won’t have a huge impact on your image rankings, but if you combine all of them you should see an increase in rankings.
+A lot of those tactics won’t have a huge impact on your image rankings on their own, but if you combine them all, you should see an increase in rankings.

 In what other ways can you optimize your images?